 • If payment is on an hourly basis, what is the hourly rate?

-• Will the subcontractor be reimbursed for expenses?
+• Will the subcontractor agreement include reimbursement for expenses?
 If so, which qualify?

 • Does your subcontractor require a deposit?

 • When do you pay your subcontractor/how often?

 • Do you need to provide the subcontractor with any services/resources for them to carry out their work, when do you need provide them with these resources?
 You may need them from your client.

 • Who will own the work under this subcontract agreement?

 • Does the subcontract agreement acknowledge authorship of their work?

 • Which factors terminate the subcontract agreement?
 Can either party do so at any time?
 What are the ramifications?

 • What is the signing date?